Jessie Daniel Ames: Death and legacy

 Ames retired to Tryon, North Carolina, before returning to Texas in 1968 to live with her younger daughter.
 Jessie Daniel Ames died of pneumonia on February 21, 1972, in Austin, Texas.
 She is buried in the family plot in the I.O.O.F.
 Cemetery in Georgetown, Texas.

 In 1985, the Jessie Daniel Ames Lecture Series began at Southwestern University.
 Her career as an activist for suffrage and against lynching was the subject of the Freshman Symposium at Southwestern University in 1985 and the Brown Symposium at the university in 1986.
+In December 2025, the Georgetown Independent School District Board of Trustees voted to name the district's 12th elementary school Jessie Daniel Ames Elementary in honor of Ms. Ames.
+The campus is scheduled to open in the 2026–2027 school year.